The Road Back: Plot

 Although the book follows different characters from those in All Quiet on the Western Front, it can be assumed that they were in the same company, as the characters recall other characters from the earlier novel.
 Tjaden is the only member of the 2nd Company to feature prominently in both books.

 Set a few weeks after the end of All Quiet on the Western Front, the novel deals with the fall of the German Empire and details the experience of young men in Germany who have returned from the trenches of World War I and are trying to integrate back into civilian life.
-Its most salient feature is the main characters' pessimism about contemporary society which, they feel, is morally bankrupt because it has allegedly caused the war and apparently does not wish to reform itself.
+Its most salient feature is the main characters' pessimism about current society which, they feel, is morally bankrupt because it has allegedly caused the war and apparently does not wish to reform itself.

-For example in one scene, a group of student veterans are forced to endure a corny speech by their professor who eulogizes their fallen comrades as having entered a “long sleep beneath the green grasses.”
-The student veterans mock the professor for his naive platitudes with one, Westerholt shouting, “in the mud of shell holes they are lying, knocked rotten, ripped in pieces, gone down into the bog—Green grasses!"
+For example in one scene, a group of student veterans are forced to endure a corny speech by their professor who eulogizes their fallen comrades as having entered a "long sleep beneath the green grasses".
+The student veterans mock the professor for his naive platitudes with one, Westerholt shouting, "in the mud of shell holes they are lying, knocked rotten, ripped in pieces, gone down into the bog—Green grasses!"